JEE Advanced 2021 Syllabus Highlights

 |Study of the First Element: Hydrogen||4-5%|

-- Paper I: The topics related to Mathematics in Paper I and their importance is given below.
+The JEE Advanced Syllabus topics related to Mathematics in Paper I along with their weightage are given below.

 |Application of Derivatives||14-15%|